Average Herniated Disc Settlement Value in Florida

 - Who was at fault for the accident.

-A pre-existing condition does not necessarily bar you from a herniated disc car accident settlement in Florida.
+A pre-existing condition or aggravated injury does not necessarily bar you from a herniated disc car accident settlement in Florida.
 Though your medical records may indicate that the condition existed before the accident, you may still be entitled to a settlement if the car accident aggravated the injury.

 Age at the Time of Injury